Skip to main content

 Stamp duty is the tax that the Government charge on buying a new home in England and Northern Ireland and is paid on completion of your purchase.

+If you are a non-first time buyer and buy a house which is worth between £125,000 and £250,000 you will pay 2% stamp duty.
 For homes worth between £250,001 to £925,000, you will pay 5% stamp duty.

 From October 31st 2024, the surcharge was increased from 3% to 5% for anyone purchasing an additional property.
 Additional property types include buy to let investments and second homes.